 - Drafting, discussing and implementing a national open access policy.

-- Awareness about open access and skills in open access publishing have been improved: Over 150 journal editors and publishers, researchers and students, research administrators and policy makers attended workshops and other events on open access publishing.
+- Awareness about open access and skills in open access publishing has been improved: Over 220 journal editors and publishers, researchers and students, research administrators and policy makers attended workshops and other events on open access publishing.

 - Support for journal editors and publishers was established: EJOL helps publishers set up journals; provides training for editorial staff; guarantees journals are backed up, provides technical support and maintenance, and provides guidance on copyright management.

-- A model open access policy was developed: A model policy is being used for development of institutional policies by universities.
+- A model open access policy was developed: The model policy is being used by universities to develop institutional policies.

-- Three universities adopted open access policies: Jimma University, Arba Minch University and Hawassa University have adopted open access policies.
+- Four universities adopted open access policies: Addis Ababa University, Jimma University, Arba Minch University and Hawassa University have adopted open access policies.

 - National Digital Repository of Ethiopia (NADRE) was launched: By 2020, 12 universities had set up repositories at the national platform, arranged by EthERNet (the Ethiopian Education and Research Network).